Skip to main content

 • CSAT is easy to measure, simple to use, and can be administered across several channels

-• Customers are not spending excessive amounts of effort or valuable time answering lengthy surveys so you get a higher response rate
+• Customers don’t spend excessive effort or time answering lengthy surveys, so you get a higher

-• You can tailor easy questions with the ratings that work best for your customers, and can incorporate everything from numbers to emojis to rate their satisfaction
+• You can tailor questions with the rating formats that work best for your customers, from numbers to emoji scales

-• It is widely used, making it easy to compare your ratings with those in similar businesses
+• It’s widely used, making it easy to compare your ratings with similar businesses

 Cons of CSAT

-• CSAT scores are simple and do not offer a huge amount of detail or a deep dive into the reasons behind the scores
+• CSAT scores are simple and don’t offer much detail about the reasons behind the scores

 • Single-question surveys and responses can be unreliable

-• Many times the score measures the last touchpoint of a customer's experience only, not providing a quality measure of the entirety of their interactions with the company or brand
+• The score often measures only the last touchpoint of a customer’s experience, not the entirety of their interactions with the company or brand

-• Because different industries have different standards, there could be confusion about what "bad" or "good" scores are.
+• Because different industries have different standards, there can be confusion about what “bad” or “good” scores are

 CSAT example

-In order to get a better understanding of CSAT scores, we can look at a simple example, such as dog food.
-To rate the customer's satisfaction with your product, you might ask:
+To better understand CSAT scores, consider a simple example: dog food.
+To rate the customer’s satisfaction with your product, you might ask:

 How satisfied were you with Yummy Dog Chow?